 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the FZ330 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The table below summarizes some of the other core capabilities of the Panasonic FZ330 and Sigma fp in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The FZ330 has one, while the fp does not.
 While the built-in flash of the FZ330 is not very powerful, it can at times be useful as a fill-in light.The FZ330 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the fp does not have a selfie-screen.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).